Offer multiple payment methods

 Small phrases like ‘please pay your association invoice within…’ and ‘thank you for your membership’ can make a big difference.
 It can increase the percentage of invoices paid by over five percent.

 Explaining that you’ll be adding interest on late payments results in a higher percentage of invoice payments, but typically the payments take longer for the association management to receive.

 Do it right

-Ask the association member about their preferred invoice method.
-When it comes to a member business, make sure invoices are properly formatted, include all necessary details, and are sent to the correct person.
+When it comes to a member business, make sure invoices are properly formatted, include all necessary details and payment options, and are sent to the correct person.

 Make it a routine

 Invoice members at a set time, every time.
 People pay faster when invoices are emailed between certain times.
 Be sure to determine the highest success rate for your membership.

 Audit your members

 Pay attention to the amount of time it takes for your members to pay their membership dues and dial in on habitual late payers.
 Make an action plan to ensure your association actually gets paid.

 No benefits until they’ve paid

 Would you let a customer leave your store with a new set of patio furniture, with the promise of payment?
 It shouldn’t be any different for your association members.

 Be prompt with invoices

 Sending invoices right away typically results in faster payment.
 Issuing association invoices later often means delayed payment.